-- Completion with passing grades of 15 semester units or equivalent quarter units in Early Childhood Education at an accredited or approved college or university; and at least four years of teaching in a licensed day care center or comparable group child care program or Bachelor’s degree in Early Childhood and Adolescence.
+- Completion with passing grades of 15-semester units or equivalent quarter units in Early Childhood Education at an accredited or approved college or university, and at least four years of teaching in a licensed daycare center or comparable group child care program or Bachelor's degree in Early Childhood and Adolescence.

-- Three semester units or equivalent quarter units of the required 15 units shall be in administration and supervision.
+- Three-semester units or equivalent quarter units of the required 15 units shall be in administration and supervision.

 - 3-5 years of leadership experience in an early childhood school environment preferred.

-- Administrative experience strongly preferred.
+- Administrative experience is strongly preferred.

-- Strong organizational, interpersonal and communication skills (oral and written).
+- Strong organizational, interpersonal, and communication skills (oral and written).